 - 1. Submit a \$100 tuition/fees deposit - 2.
-Complete an application for a criminal background check and submit payment to cover cost of processing (matriculated students only) - 3.
+Complete an application for a criminal background check and submit payment to cover cost of processing (matriculated students only).
+In addition to the criminal background check done on admission to the program, the school complies with federal regulations (Office of the Inspector General (OIG), Centers for Medicare and Medicaid Services (CMS) and SAM.gov/Excluded Parties List System (EPLS) and requirements of our clinical partners with monthly screening through Kchecks (Kchecks.com). - 3.
 Review, initial, and sign an Enrollment Agreement - 4.
 Show original documents for proof of health insurance & proof of legal residence in the US